mhum/nfs-dynamic-dns/README.md

 # NearlyFreeSpeech.NET Dynamic DNS
-This script will update the `A` DNS record for a domain/subdomain at [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) with the public IP address for the machine the script runs on.
+This script will update the `A` DNS record (and optionally, the `AAAA` records) for a domain/subdomain at [NearlyFreeSpeech.NET](https://www.nearlyfreespeech.net) with the public IP address for the machine the script runs on.
 Run this script on a server in which the public IP address is dynamic and changes so your domain is always up to date.

 ## How It Works
 There are two steps to this script.
 First, it retrieves the configured IP address for the domain/subdomain, the current public
 IP address of the server, and then compares the two.
-If the public IP address is different, it updates the `A` record of the domain/subdomain with the new IP address.
+If the public IP address is different, it updates the `A` (and, if configured, the `AAAA`) record(s) of the domain/subdomain with the new IP address.

 ## Requirements